accordproject/techdocs/docs/ref-migrate-0.13-0.20.md

 ## Command Line Changes

 The Command Line interface for Cicero and Ergo has been completely overhauled for consistency.
-Release `0.20` also features new command lines for Concerto and for the new `markdown-transform` project.
+Release `0.20` also features new command line commands for Concerto and for the new `markdown-transform` project.

-If you are familiar with the previous Accord Project command line (or if you have scripts relying on the previous version of the command line), here is a list of changes:
+If you are familiar with the previous Accord Project command line commands (or if you have scripts relying on the previous version of the command line), here is a list of changes:

 1. Ergo: A single new `ergo` command replaces both `ergoc` and `ergorun`
    - `ergoc` has been replaced by `ergo compile`